 12.8.
-At the time of writing this version of this document, TRICS® Consortium Limited was working with partners in looking at the concept of "Decide and Provide", which is a revision of previous understandings of forecast scenarios.
-Part of the work on this undertaken by TRICS® was a study of trip generation trends over time, and preliminary results of our initial research can be found within the TRICS® Library module (see "TRICS Guidance Note - Changes in Travel Behaviour - August 2019").
-Our initial analysis, using the TRICS® system, showed that for selected land use categories trip rates have been generally reducing over time, which is perhaps not something that many had envisaged.
-As work continues to progress in association with our partner organisations, the TRICS® Good Practice Guide will be further updated accordingly.
+TRICS Consortium Limited is working with partners in developing and taking forwards the concept of "Decide and Provide", which is a revision of previous understandings of forecast scenarios.
+Part of the earlier work on this undertaken by TRICS was a study of trip generation trends over time, and results of our initial research can be found within the TRICS Library module (see "TRICS Guidance Note - Changes in Travel Behaviour - August 2019").
+Our initial analysis, using the TRICS system, showed that for selected land use categories trip rates have been generally reducing over time, which is perhaps not something that many had envisaged.
+As work continues to progress in association with our partner organisations, the TRICS Good Practice Guide will be further updated accordingly.